Irreversibility and randomness: Autonomy from ergodicity

-Our argument is based on ergodic theory.
-As a warm-up, let us recall how the strong law of large numbers for a fair coin toss and the much stronger fact that almost every sequence is Borel normal follow from Birkhoff's pointwise ergodic theorem.
-This is a relevant exercise, because the former is the simplest version of what we would call (correct) macroscopic behaviour, whilst the latter provides additional pointwise almost sure ``macroscopic'' laws.
-The setting is a dynamical system $(X, \Sg, P,T)$ where $(X,\Sg,P)$ is a probability space and $T:X\raw X$ is a (not necessarily invertible) measurable and measure-preserving map, i.e., $P(T\inv B)=P(B)$ for each $B\in\Sg$) that in addition is ergodic, in the sense that $T\inv(B)= B$ implies $P(B)=0$ or $P(B)=1$.
+As a warm-up, let us recall how the strong law of large numbers for a fair coin toss and the much stronger fact that almost every outcome sequence is Borel normal follow from Birkhoff's pointwise ergodic theorem.
+This is a relevant exercise, because, as said, the former is the simplest version of what we would call (correct) macroscopic behaviour, whilst the latter provides additional pointwise almost sure macroscopic laws.
+The setting is a dynamical system $(X, \Sg, P,T)$ where $(X,\Sg,P)$ is a probability space and $T:X\raw X$ is a (not necessarily invertible) measurable and measure-preserving map, i.e., $P(T\inv B)=P(B)$ for each $B\in\Sg$.
+In addition, we assume that the dynamical system ergodic which means that $T\inv B= B$ implies $P(B) \in \{0,1\}$.
 Then

 for $P$-almost every $x\in X$ and every $B\in\Sg$, where we use the same notation as in \er{1.2}, i.e., $\dl_{T^nx}(B)=1$ if $T^nx\in B$ and $\dl_{T^nx}(B)=0$ if $T^nx\notin B$.
 Apply this to the case in which